reiinakano/reiinakano.github.io/_posts/2019-11-15-solving-probability.md

 * The dataset used is a combination of the `swr_p_level_set` and `swr_p_sequence` training sets with intermediate steps, for a total of 2 million samples in the training set.
 * To quantify the effect of intermediate steps vs the use of a symbolic solver, we train two networks: one using a transformer to directly map from question to intermediate steps, and another using a transformer + external symbolic solver to evaluate intermediate expressions.
 * We measure a network's performance on two test sets: an interpolated test set, and an extrapolated test set [^polated_test_sets], each with 1000 samples.
 Accuracy is based solely on the final answer, not the network-generated intermediate steps.
 * We use a batch size of about ~160 on a single [free GPU][google_colab], trained with "early stopping" i.e. after I got tired of waiting and figured the results were good enough.
-For the baseline transformer with only intermediate steps, this was at __k steps.
+For the baseline transformer with only intermediate steps, this was at 150k steps.
 For the transformer + calculator network, we use only 70k steps.
 * Greedy decoding [^greedy_decoding] is used to generate predictions.

 For more details, please view the open-source Colaboratory notebooks at